Linda got involved with dahlias as a

-Eventually moving to their own 9ha block in Dairy Flat (left), the "hobby" developed to the point where Linda gave up her fulltime nursery work and worked in the garden while still maintaining some off-season horticultural contracting.
+Eventually in the early 1990's after moving to their own 9ha block in Dairy Flat (left), the "hobby" developed to the point where Linda gave up her fulltime nursery work and worked in the garden while still maintaining some off-season horticultural contracting.

-Now in the 2018 season Dahlia Haven has developed into a gardening icon with Auckland's Northern Motorway on the front fence and the flight path of Dairy Flat Aerodrome above.
+Now entering the 2020 season Dahlia Haven has developed into a gardening icon with Auckland's Northern Motorway on the front fence and the flight path of Dairy Flat Airport above.
 Few would have missed

 the 8-metre-high sign mown into the paddock, let

-flowers are now also sold to florists through the Auckland Flower
+flowers were promoted to florists through the Auckland Flower

-markets and are keenly sought for their brightness,
+markets and are still keenly sought for their brightness,

 colour, variety and forms.
 Over the last 10 years or

 so gardeners and florists have seen a revival of this